Advertiser Disclosure

 You can find flights that match your status challenge requirements on Google Flights.
 Image Credit: Google Flights

-In some instances, the airline will require you to complete a challenge prior to receiving elite status.
-For example, you may be required to fly a certain number of miles and even spend a certain amount on flights in order to obtain the status match and/or extend the period of your granted status.
+Sometimes the airline requires you to complete a challenge before receiving elite status.
+For example, you may be required to fly a certain number of miles and even spend a certain amount on flights to obtain the status match and/or extend the period of your granted status.

-It’s important to note that some airlines will only count flights that were booked after being approved for a challenge and others will include flights that were booked prior to approval.
+It’s important to note that some airlines only count flights booked after you’re approved for a challenge, while others will include flights booked before approval.

 Creating a Status Challenge Itinerary